thingsdb/python-thingsdb/README.md

     When set to `True`, the client will automatically reconnect when a connection is lost.
 If set to `False` and the connection gets lost, one may call the [reconnect()](#reconnect) method to make a new connection.
-The auto-reconnect option can act on node changes and does so automatically if the connected user has the required `WATCH` privileges on the `@node` scope.
+The auto-reconnect option will listen to node changes and automatically start a reconnect loop if the *shutting-down* status is received from the node.
     Defaults to `True`.
 - *ssl (SSLContext or bool, optional)*:
     Accepts an ssl.SSLContext for creating a secure connection